spacemeshos/protocol/transactions/01-overview.md

 An account in Spacemesh is a mapping from a wallet address to a balance of Smesh tokens.
 Note that there is not a one-to-one mapping between _users_ and _addresses,_ as one user may control many addresses (or, less often but also possibly, one address could be controlled by many users).

 Even though a transaction is signed, so that the protocol can verify that it came from the sender, without additional protections, transactions are still susceptible to a [replay attack](https://en.wikipedia.org/wiki/Replay_attack): if Alice sends funds to Bob, Bob could resend the same transaction (that Alice already signed) to the network to steal additional funds from Alice.
-In order to prevent replay attacks, each account also stores a transaction counter, also known as a "nonce."
+In order to prevent replay attacks, each account also stores a transaction counter (some other platforms such as Ethereum call this a "nonce").
 Each transaction must declare a nonce, and a transaction is only valid if it has a nonce that matches the current value of the account counter.

 ### Address format and signature scheme

 Spacemesh uses the standard `curve25519` to generate keypairs.
-A private key is 32 bytes of random data, and the public key is derived from the private key.
+A private key is a random 32 byte number, and the public key is generated from the private key.
 The Spacemesh address is the 20-byte suffix of the public key.
 In other words, the wallet address may be expressed as:

 `address = Bytes[12..31](public_key)`